 It only takes a few minutes to create a personal online fundraising page.
 Online pages are easy to set up and are a great way to communicate your fundraising progress to your friends, family and colleagues.
-You can even email the links and share on Facebook, Twitter, YouTube and Instagram for immediate donations.
 We recommend JustGiving, which gives plenty of handy tips to help you personalise your page.
-You can also set up text giving to really maximise your fundraising.
+Click on the images below to check out our top tips!

 3. Go social